• Home

 General quantitative research uses numerical data and statistical analysis to study business-related phenomena.
 Such phenomena include market trends and consumer behavior.
 It helps you gain insights into the market, competition, and customer base.
 Consequently, develop strategies that will drive growth and success.

-General Survey Questions
+General Survey Research Questions

 1. How did you hear about our company?